-Collaborative Practice, including Collaborative Law and interdisciplinary Collaborative Divorce, is an alternative path for resolving disputes with dignity and respect outside of the courtroom.
-With your attorney as a guide and adviser, you are able to navigate through a dispute – whether a family matter such as divorce, a probate matter, or a commercial lease – in a manner which is more likely to result in a mutually agreeable resolution and perhaps preserve or even strengthen the relationships of the people or businesses involved.
+Collaborative Law, including Collaborative Divorce, other family law matters, or probate matters, is an alternative path for resolving disputes with dignity and respect outside of the courtroom.
+With your attorney as a guide and adviser, you are able to navigate through a dispute – whether a family matter such as divorce, a probate matter, or a commercial lease – in a manner which is more likely to result in a mutually agreeable resolution and preserve or even strengthen the relationships of the people or businesses involved.

-Trained professionals are available to provide insight and analysis in a neutral manner and help reduce expenses.
-Though most common in Washington in the family law setting, the Collaborative model is well suited to resolving disputes where continuing relationships exist after the conflict has been resolved, such as probate matters and business disputes.
+Attorneys and other professionals such as financial advisors, child specialists, or coaches, are available to provide insight and analysis in a neutral manner and help reduce expenses.
+Though most common in the family law setting, the Collaborative model is well suited to resolving disputes where continuing relationships exist after the conflict has been resolved, such as probate matters and business disputes.

 The term incorporates all of the models developed since Minnesota lawyer Stu Webb created Collaborative Law ideas in the 1980s.

-The heart of Collaborative Practice and Collaborative Divorce is to offer people the support, protection, and guidance of your own lawyer without the fear and antagonism of going to court.
+The heart of Collaborative Law is to offer people the support, protection, and guidance of your own lawyer without the fear and antagonism of going to court in an adversarial process.